• Skip to primary navigation

 3. Mix Diluted yogurt with Distilled water (a.k.a Buttermilk )

-All you need is a few teaspoons of diluted yogurt coupled with distilled water and feed this combo to your child.
+All you need is a few teaspoons of diluted yogurt and distilled water and feed this combo to your child.
 It works because fermented dairy products like yogurt were found to relieve the symptoms of digestive issues in infants.

 4. cinnamon